 Study abroad in a High School in Korea and live with Korean students at a boarding school!

 Experience an enriching high school exchange program in South Korea, a country known for its vibrant culture, advanced technology, and excellent educational standards.
-This program offers students the opportunity to immerse your self in Korean culture, learn the Korean language, and more generally gain a brighter perspective on Asia.
+This program offers students the opportunity to immerse themselves in Korean culture, learn the Korean language, and gain a broader perspective on Asia.

 This program is offered for a period of: